luisguve/cheroapi/README.md

 **Cheropatilla** is a social platform that introduces a pagination system like no other else.

-It's features are pretty similar to a regular discussion forum; users can create *posts* in a *section*, other users can leave *replies* on that post or other replies on the post, i.e. there are three levels of contents: post->comments->subcomments.
+It's features are pretty similar to a regular discussion forum; users can create *posts* in a *section*, other users can leave *replies* on that post or on other replies of the post, so that there are three levels of contents: post->comments->subcomments.

 Users can also have followers and follow other users so that they can see the recent activity of the users they follow in their homepage (their posts, comments and subcomments).